-IBM hires Gary Cohn, fmr.
-Trump economic advisor
+IBM hires Gary Cohn, former Trump economic adviser

 Powered by

-Big Blue has hired Cohn as Vice Chairman, a role he is eager to take on.
+Big Blue has hired Cohn as vice chairman, a role he is eager to take on, he stated in a tweet.

-Additionally, he will sit on the tech giant's Executive Leadership committee working closely with CEO Arvind Krishna who took over for Ginni Rometty last year.
+Additionally, he will sit on the tech giant's Executive Leadership committee working closely with CEO Arvind Krishna, who took over for Ginni Rometty last year.

 "Gary is a globally respected leader with deep experience operating at the center of business and government," said Krishna.
 "As a senior representative of IBM, his knowledge of technology and business transformation, combined with policymaking expertise, will bring unique value to our clients and stakeholders as we accelerate our hybrid cloud and AI strategy."